rhine3/audiomoth-guide/guide.md

 * The programming app shows an estimate of how much storage and energy will be consumed each day.

   * If your goal is to refresh batteries/cards as infrequently as possible, it is helpful to try to match AA battery capacity (2600 mAh) with SD card capacity.

-  * Recording 3hr/day at 32kHz sampling rate, a 64GB card and regular AA batteries both last ~7 weeks, needing replacement at approximately the same time.
+Input your card/battery size and storage/energy usage into [this code](https://trinket.io/python/ff8aeb66e1) to see how long the battery and SD card are estimated to last before filling up.

 * Even if sleep period is set to 0, device will sleep briefly between recordings to save the prior recording to the card